samruthv/Internship_Demand_Estimator/README.md

 ## Data Analysis

 Before creating a model, I was able to use data visualization tools in Python to really understand the data.
-This analysis was important to interperate the data so we know what data to use and what models we want to make.
+This analysis was important to interpret the data, so we know what data to use and what models we want to make.
 Here is some cool data that I found:

-We were able to anylise where industires were promanat through aout america.
-This was also a key aspect to our model in estimating applicants in regards to both the state and the industry.
-Below we visualize 3 indutries and their footprint across America.
+We were able to analyze where industries were prominent throughout America.
+This was also a key aspect to our model in estimating applicants regarding both the state and the industry.
+Below we visualize 3 industries and their footprint across America.

 <p align="center">
-  Technology    |     Nonprofit    |     Pharmacuticals
+  Technology    |     Nonprofit    |     Pharmaceuticals
 </p>

 <p align="center">